 Of course the first thing the servicemen wanted to do was to eat all their favourite home-cooked meals, like this British soldier.
 His wife is so glad to have him home that she is even cutting up his meat!
 (Photo Credit: Getty Images)

-Graphic artists loved to use the sentimental images of the man coming home.
-They were used heavily for advertising purposes, as in this Back Home for Keeps illustration.
-In this case it is advertising a new home, for all those newlyweds who were longing to start their new families — hence the Baby Boom!
+Graphic artists loved to use sentimental images of the men coming home.
+They were featured heavily in advertisements, like this Back Home for Keeps illustration.
+In this case it is advertising a new home, for all those newlyweds who were longing to start their new families — hence the Baby Boom, which was probably well underway by Christmas 1945!

 Nobody could create a sentimental illustration like the American artist Norman Rockwell, who kept up a steady flow of images throughout the war.
 Here’s his famous magazine cover called The Homecoming, showing the entire neighbourhood welcoming home their native son.